pratik1105/Search-Cricket/README.md

 # Using the Yaml to Csv converter to convert all files in a directory
 Usage:\
 cd &lt;cloned-github-repo&gt;/Code/\
-python3 ./AllYamlToCsvData.py <absolute-path-to-base-address-storing-all-yaml-files> <absolute-path-to-output-directory>
+python3 ./AllYamlToCsvData.py &lt;absolute-path-to-base-address-storing-all-yaml-files&gt; &lt;absolute-path-to-output-directory&gt;

 # Using the Yaml to Csv converted to convert a particular file
 Usage:\
-cd <cloned-github-repo>/Code/\
+cd &lt;cloned-github-repo&gt;/Code/\
-python3 ./yamlToCsvData.py <absolute-path-to-yaml-file> <absolute-path-to-output-directory>
+python3 ./yamlToCsvData.py &lt;absolute-path-to-yaml-file&gt; &lt;absolute-path-to-output-directory&gt;